stoeps13/connections-doc/source/user/activities/eucommon_ckeditor.md

 |Insert an iFrame or edit an existing iFrame.
 Use an iFrame to embed content such as webpages or videos within your wiki page or blog entry.
 For more information, see the[Inserting an iFrame with the rich text editor](../eucommon/t_eucommon_insert_iFrame.md) topic.

+!!! note
-**Note:** This feature is available in Blogs, Forums, and Wikis only.
+    This feature is available in Blogs, Forums, and Wikis only.

 |
 |![Insert Flash Move](images/flash.png)

 |Insert an Adobe Flash movie.
 For more information, see [Adding a video to your wiki page](../wikis/t_wikis_insert_image.md) .

+!!! note
-**Note:** This feature is available in Blogs, Forums, and Wikis only.
+    This feature is available in Blogs, Forums, and Wikis only.

 |
 |![Insert page break](images/page_break.png)